fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/fps/tutorial-3/tutorial-part-3.md

 ![Weapon](./animation.png)

-fyrox provides very powerful mechanism for animations - animation blending machines.
+Fyrox provides very powerful mechanism for animations - animation blending machines.
 If you're already familiar with Mecanim in Unity game engine or similar thing in Unreal Engine, then you'll probably already understood what will be in this paragraph.
 Animation blending machine (ABM) is a state machine that allows you to blend multiple animations in one and apply it to a set of bones (or nodes in general).
 ABM is a graph where each node is a state, each state